whichxjy/twitter-memes/README.md

     meme [OPTION...]

-    -d, --db arg     Path to SQLite database with tweets -s, --size arg   The size of the common substring (default: 40) -n, --num arg    Minimum number of suffixes that contains the common substring (default: 5) -l, --limit arg  Limitation to the number of tweets to search from (default: 1000)
+    -d, --db arg     Path to SQLite database with tweets -s, --size arg   Minimum size of the common substring (default: 40) -n, --num arg    Minimum number of suffixes that contains the common substring (default: 5) -l, --limit arg  Limitation to the number of tweets to search from (default: 1000)
     ```